openstreetmap/svn-archive/applications/rendering/nor-hikingmap/readme.txt

 Mapnik style sheets that implements conventions often seen in Norwegian hiking and nordic skiing maps.
-The separate style sheets for winter and summer, that feature different colour schemes.
+The separate style sheets for winter and summer features different colour schemes.

 The summer map is a hiking map and includes support for these tags: